MatteoChapuy/cloudB-documentation/cloudb-documentation/docs/workspaces.md

 By following these steps, users can effectively query, view, and download real-time acoustic data from connected monitoring systems.

+### Project

+Project is a versatile application designed to streamline project management and data visualization.
+It facilitates the creation and management of acoustic projects, offering tools to input and edit essential project details such as names, descriptions, geographical data, and images.
+Users can also manage measurement devices crucial for data collection, view detailed device data, and download this data in a user-friendly CSV format.
+The app integrates map views for a spatial understanding of projects and devices, enhancing the interactive experience by displaying project details and device statuses directly on the map.
+With robust user management capabilities, "Project" ensures secure and role-specific access, allowing project owners to control data visibility and modification permissions effectively.

+1. **Project and Device Management**:
+   - **Creating and Managing Projects**: Users can initiate new projects by specifying names, descriptions, locations, and uploading images.
+Projects can be edited or deleted as per ongoing requirements.
+   - **Adding and Modifying Devices**: Devices used for measurements can be added to projects with specific location details and operational ranges.
+Users can view the State of Health (SOH) and battery levels of each device, and make modifications or delete devices as needed.
+   -
+2. **Data Interaction**:
+   - **Visualization**: Users can select individual devices to access a detailed data visualization panel, which provides insights within chosen time ranges.
+   - **Data Download**: For deeper analysis or record-keeping, data can be downloaded directly from the app in CSV format.

+3. **Map Integration**:
+   - **Interactive Map Display**: Both projects and devices are plotted on an interactive map, with hover-over details revealing names.
+This feature aids in quickly locating and distinguishing projects and their associated devices.

+4. **User Management and Access Control**:
+   - **User Roles and Permissions**: The app supports diverse user roles, including Owners and Viewers.
+Owners have comprehensive control over projects and devices, capable of making any modifications.
+Viewers have access to view all device data and project details, ensuring transparency without compromising control.

 ### Wind Farm Analysis

 The Wind Farm Analysis application is designed to offer comprehensive analysis based on acoustic and meteorological measurements.
 It allows users to conduct in-depth studies on wind farm noise impacts, utilizing either real-time data or historical datasets.
 The application is divided into two primary views: